daob/Measurement-error-models/chapter2.md

 The code to the right runs the two-class example given in the slides.

-More description of this type of latent class modeling is in the Biemer book as well as in [http://daob.nl/wp-content/papercite-data/pdf/oberski2016mixturemodels.pdf](this introductory text).
+More description of this type of latent class modeling is in the Biemer book as well as in [this introductory text](http://daob.nl/wp-content/papercite-data/pdf/oberski2016mixturemodels.pdf).

 *** =instructions
 - With three dichotomous indicators, two classes is the maximum amount of information we can extract from these data.
 Verify this by fitting a three class model and encountering a problem.